hxlnt/nobadmemories.com/src/render/posts/for-three-weeks-i-wrote-down-every-question-i-asked-the-internet.html.md

 ## Food and drink

-**What kind of cocktail can I make with Crème Yvette aside from more popular ones like Blue Moon and Aviation?**
+**What kind of cocktail can I make with Crème Yvette aside from more popular ones like Blue Moon and Aviation?**<BR>
- > Yvette Collins:
- >
- > 1 fl. oz. gin
- >
- > 1 fl. oz. lemon juice
- >
- > 0.5 fl. oz.
-Crème Yvette
- >
- > 0.5 fl. oz. lavender simple syrup (4:4:1 ratio of sugar:water:dried lavender buds)
+Yvette Collins:<BR>1 fl. oz. gin<BR>1 fl. oz. lemon juice<BR>0.5 fl. oz.
+Crème Yvette<BR>0.5 fl. oz. lavender simple syrup (4:4:1 ratio of sugar:water:dried lavender buds)<BR>2 fl. oz. sparkling water or sparkling lemonade
- >
- > 2 fl. oz. sparkling water or sparkling lemonade

 **Where can you go to eat in Pioneer Square after 10 PM?**
 Damn the Weather is open until midnight.